-Hybrid vaccine demonstrates potential to prevent breast cancer recurrenceMay 17th, 2012 in Cancer /
+Hybrid vaccine demonstrates potential to prevent breast cancer recurrenceMay 17, 2012 in Medicine & Health / Cancer

 A breast cancer vaccine already shown to elicit a powerful immune response in women with varying levels of HER2 expression has the ability to improve recurrence rates and is well tolerated in an adjuvant setting, according to new research from a clinical trial led by researchers at The University of Texas MD Anderson Cancer Center.